 This is such a simple thing to do that I can’t really call it a tutorial.
 It’s a great little money saver, and a great way to recycle something which otherwise would have ended up in the trash.
 It’s easy to make new candles out of old ones, and it can also be fun and creative, if you put some artistic effort into it.

 You know how candles rarely burn down all the way, so then you’re left with these wax stumps at the bottom?
-Don’t throw the wax stumps away: collect them somewhere, and when you get enough of them, all you need is a wick (buy one at a craft store or make your own) and a jar or something to hold the candle in, and you can make a new candle out of the leftover pieces of old ones.
+Don’t throw the wax stumps away: collect them somewhere, and when you get enough of them, all you need is a wick (you can get them at a craft store, or make your own) and a jar or something to hold the candle in, and you can make a new candle out of the leftover pieces of old ones.

 Removing the old wick

 The most difficult part of this process is getting the old wick out of the old candle.
 If it’s just a wick, you can just chip the wax away from it.
 But often the wick will be attached to a little metal square or disc that isn’t as easy to get rid of.
 There are a couple of ways to go about this.

 - Insert something like the flat end of a screwdriver under the metal tab at the bottom of the candle and pop it out.
 When it works, this pulls the wick out neatly, leaving nothing behind but the wax.

 - If that doesn’t work, use your screwdriver to break off chunks of the wax and then throw away the wick at the end.
 Note: this craft works best if you break the wax into little chunks, anyway.

 The first step is to put your wick into the bottom of the jar.
 There are a couple of different ways to go about packing the wax in around the wick.